Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ##### Figure 4: Individuals undergo deep phenotyping process with data analysis performed using network analysis.
 This is deep phenotyping, because individuals are classified beyond their endophenotypes.
 Such methodology optimizes identification of biomarkers, clinical trials, and prognostication of disease.

 ### 3) Processing Deep Phenotyping Data<a name="23"></a>

+Conversion of deep phenotyping data into tangible therapeutic utility poses number of challenges yet to be solved.
+First, computational environments for analysis of high dimensional data is required.
+Second, there must be data from large populations of patients as a knowledge network.
+The most important, however, is the integration of the two.
+For example, next-Generation sequencing enables genome-wide investigation of rare genetic variants, but associating these with diseases requires tailored statical tools that summarize the information of neighbored variants.
+Indeed, the integration of two types of different information are critical in generating the data in clinically relevant way.
+To clarify this, the structure of the precision medicine process offers tracks 1-3, which are handling of the data for better prediction of drug sensitivity.

 ## 3. Data Analysis<a name="3"></a>
 ### 1)